 ‘A historic moment’: Donald Trump unveils sweeping ‘reciprocal’ tariffs

-Experts say the tariffs are likely to transform the global economy, marking a ‘tectonic shift’ in trade relations.
+Experts say the tariffs are likely to transform the global trade relations, with some warning of a possible recession.

-United States President Donald Trump has unveiled his long-anticipated “reciprocal tariffs”, in a move that is expected to shake up global trade relations.
+United States President Donald Trump has unveiled his long-anticipated “reciprocal tariffs”, in a move that is expected to rattle global trade relations.

-On Wednesday, Trump appeared in the White House Rose Garden, where the colonnades had been decorated with large US flags, to sign executive orders authorising the tariffs.
+On Wednesday, Trump appeared in the White House Rose Garden, where the colonnades had been draped with large US flags, to sign the executive orders authorising the tariffs.

 Recommended Storieslist of 3 items